bact/spdx-3-model/model/Core/Vocabularies/Modality.md

 ## Description

-The ModalityType defines a standardized classification for the distinct data channels or sensory types through which information is communicated, perceived, or processed by agents and software.
+The Modality defines a standardized classification for the distinct data channels or sensory types through which information is communicated, perceived, or processed by agents and software.